mfulghieri/thinfilms/README.md

 to create a qualitative fit.
 This is an effective and quick method of producing an estimate of the thickness.

+unc.py uses a Monte Carlo simulation and least squares data fitting in order to find both the thickness of the film and the uncertainty in the thickness.
+It is powerful in the regard that it both data fits (however prior knowledge is necessary) and returns a distribution of fits according to the uncertainty in the independent varaibles.

-Both mcmc.py and manual.py utilize a qualitative data normalization.
+Each mcmc.py, manual.py, and unc.py utilize a qualitative data normalization.
 Doing so operates under the assumption that the sinusoidal behavior is independent of the baseline attenuation which muddles the sinusoid.